of graduate employers say relevant experience is essential to getting a job with them

 Our facilities

-Students on our marketing courses have access to our Digital Creative Studio, a brand new facility where you can get hands-on experience creating podcasts, promotional videos and livestream content for social media.
+Students on our marketing courses have access to our Digital Creative Studio, where you can get hands-on experience creating podcasts, promotional videos and livestream content for social media.
 We also provide a range of support services for student entrepreneurs through our Enterprise Hive.

 Course breakdown